Skip to main content

 Benefits:

-1. Type-states: Success contains valid Configuration, Failure contains ParseError
+1. Type-statesSuccess contains a valid Configuration; Failure contains a ParseError

-4. No silent failures: Parse failures are explicit (not exceptions)
+4. No silent failures — Parse failures are explicit, not exceptions

 How Konditional Applies This